 The Two River Pathway to Change model that we have developed and refined through our collaboration process is, like all of Yuwaya Ngarra-li’s work, underpinned and driven by our core principles and built on the integration of community knowledge and priorities, identified needs, existing evidence, and reflection and lessons from our years of collaboration.
 It is also systems-focused, with its outcomes and impact designed to be sustained over the long-term.

-In 2023, the Walgett Aboriginal Medical Service, Aboriginal Legal Service NSW/ACT and the DEG have embarked on a collaboration—facilitated and supported by Yuwaya Ngarra-li—to design and then implement a new Walgett Wellbeing Service and accommodation for children and young people.
+In 2023 and 2024, the Walgett Aboriginal Medical Service, Aboriginal Legal Service NSW/ACT and the DEG have embarked on a collaboration—facilitated and supported by Yuwaya Ngarra-li—to design and then implement a new Walgett Wellbeing Service and accommodation for children and young people.